Missionary Kids & Third Culture Kids

 Go to info.obu.edu.
-Once there, you’ll be able to use your student ID number (provided in the packet along and acceptance letter).
+Once there, you’ll be able to use your student ID number (provided in the packet along with your I-20 and acceptance letter).
 You should set up your student portal, which will provide you information about schedules, billing, etc. during your time as a student.

+You’ll be emailed by your academic advisor after you’re accepted.
 Your academic advisor will help you register for classes.
 This typically occurs in April.
-Your classes can then be viewed on your student portal.
+Your classes can then be viewed on your or student portal.
 You can view the course schedule online to provide input for your advisor.

-All freshmen males are assigned to housing in Flippen Perrin Dorm.
+All freshman males are assigned to housing in Flippen-Perrin Hall.

-All freshmen females are assigned to dorms in Francis Crawford Hall.
+All freshman females are assigned to dorms in Francis Crawford Hall.